-Ways to save money on and optimize one of the world’s most popular software products
+Ways to save money on and optimize your Microsoft licenses

 Microsoft’s Office is the world’s go-to business toolkit.
 Few businesses choose not to supply licenses to their employee base.
 But as simple as Microsoft 365 is to buy and deploy – perhaps even because of this – there is a trend when it comes to license optimization.

 Businesses routinely miss out on big opportunities to save money on their enterprise and commercial deployments.

 Microsoft adds 3 million active Microsoft 365 users every month.
 As businesses continue to mass migrate to the cloud, the number of online users will only grow.
 This adds to the urgency of both understanding and managing company licenses.